Sabattier effect: History

-The Pseudo-solarization effect was described in print by H. de la Blanchère in 1859 in L’Art du Photographe.
+The pseudo-solarization effect was described in print by H. de la Blanchère in 1859 in L’Art du Photographe.
 It was described again in 1860 by L.M.
 Rutherford and C.A.
 Seely, separately, in successive issues of The American Journal of Photography, and in the same year by Count Schouwaloff in the French publication Cosmos.
-French scientist Armand Sabatier published 26 October 1860 a process of obtaining direct positives (referencing Count Schouwaloff and Poitevin), but according to the description, this process did not seem to have any connection with the Sabattier effect as no mentioning was made of any exposure of the collodion plates after development had started.
-The name of the author was erroneously spelled with double "t" and thus the effect is hence known as the Sabattier effect in most literature.
-Sabatier described correctly the phenomenon in 1862.
+French scientist Armand Sabatier published 26 October 1860 a process of obtaining direct positives (referencing Count Schouwaloff and Poitevin), but, according to the description, this process did not seem to have any connection with the Sabattier effect as no mention was made of any exposure of the collodion plates after development had started.
+The name of the author was erroneously spelled with double "t" and hence the effect is known as the Sabattier effect in most literature.
+Sabatier described the phenomenon correctly in 1862.
 However, Sabatier could not find an explanation for the phenomenon.

 The effect was usually caused by accidentally exposing an exposed plate or film to light during developing.
-The artist Man Ray perfected the technique which was accidentally discovered in the darkroom because of fellow artist Lee Miller accidentally exposing his film in the darkroom.
-It is evident from publications in the 19th century that this phenomenon was discovered many times by many photographers as it tends to occur whenever a light is switched on inadvertently in the darkroom while a film or print is being developed.
+The artist Man Ray perfected the technique, which was discovered in the darkroom because of fellow artist Lee Miller accidentally exposing his film in the darkroom.
+It is evident from publications in the 19th century that this phenomenon was "discovered" many times by many photographers, as it tends to occur whenever a light is switched on inadvertently in the darkroom while a film or print is being developed.